HEKnTEKn/CS-480-Final-Project/README.md

     "01.
 Custom Query - Input: a mySQL query within the bounds of Select permissions - Output: The result of that query.", "02.
 Most Popular Champion - Input: role (ie. top) - Output: Champion and number of times played", "03.
-Number of Wins - Input: TeamName (surrounded by quotation marks) - Output: the number of wins that the given team had that year.", "04.
+Number of Wins - Input: TeamName (ie. Fnatic) - Output: the number of wins that the given team had that year.", "04.
 Match Winner - Input: matchID (ex.5655-7249) - Output: the Winning team, and players of that team.", "05.
 Tag-Move Speed - Input: A tag of a champion (ex.
 Mage, Bruiser) - Output: The movespeeds of the champions, asc.", "06.
 Difficulty - Input: Champion Name(ie. Jhin) - Output: Difficulty levels.",